-Welcome to Councillors, staff, members of the public and the media.
-The Council meeting will be recorded to maintain an audio archive, which will be available on the Horsham Rural City Council website as soon as possible.

-Please note that this meeting is being streamed live on the internet.
+Chairman, Cr Robyn Gulline formally welcomed Councillors, staff, members of the public and the media to the meeting.
+The Mayor advised that the meeting will be recorded to maintain an audio archive, which will be available on the Horsham Rural City Council website as soon as possible.
+She also stated that the meeting was being streamed live on the internet.